Mosser Hobnail Glass

 The glass being produced now is modern Mosser production.

-They are not “vintage Fenton,” even though the mold lineage is Fenton.
+They are not “vintage Fenton,” even though the mould lineage is Fenton.

 How to Tell Vintage Fenton from Mosser Hobnail